 Automate processes where you can

-Despite each project having its own landscape, you could surprise yourself by the amount that you can automate in your reporting process.
+Despite each project having its own landscape, you can surprise yourself with the amount that you can automate in your reporting process.
 Learn how to make the most of excel spreadsheets and tool integrations to see how you can backfill or auto-populate data into your project report.

-It's these small time-saving hacks that will make your project reporting that much smoother in the future.
+It's these small time-saving hacks that will make your project report more efficient and better looking in the future.

 A Project Report Template

-Use this project report template as a starting point for your project reporting process.
-Adapt it to your company and project needs, and share it with the right people to ensure your project stays on track.
+Use this project report sample as a starting point for your project reports.
+Adapt it to your company and project needs and share it with the right people to ensure your project stays on track.